reactjs/react.dev/beta/src/pages/learn/synchronizing-with-effects.md

 </Sandpack>

-The code above **does not work** and crashes with an error.
+The code above **does not work yet** and crashes with an error.
+Let's fix it!

-The problem is that you're trying to do something with the DOM node during rendering.
+The problem is that this code tries to do something with the DOM node during rendering.
 In React, [rendering should be a pure calculation](/learn/keeping-components-pure) of JSX and should not contain side effects like modifying the DOM.
 Moreover, by the time `VideoPlayer` is called for the first time, its DOM does not exist yet!
 React won't know what DOM to create until after you return the JSX. **Wrap the side effect with `useEffect` to move it out of the rendering calculation:**

 ```js {6,12}
 import { useEffect, useRef } from 'react';